 Lease of NIA Priority CAP Water from GRIC: In 2019, CAGRD also entered into a 25-year lease agreement with GRIC for 18,185 acre-feet of GRIC NIA Priority CAP water.
 Initial deliveries of this water occurred in 2020.
 The lease agreement requires that CAGRD deliver this water to the MAR-5 managed recharge project located on the GRIC reservation in the Phoenix AMA.
 However, if there is insufficient capacity at MAR-5 in any given year, the water can be delivered anywhere in the three-county CAP service area to either offset replenishment obligations or earn LTSCs.
-The leased NIA water is subject to shortage reductions similar to the CAGRD NIA entitlement.
+The leased NIA water is subject to shortage reductions similar to the CAGRD NIA entitlement and is similarly not projected to be available for use.

 Lease of White Mountain Apache Tribe CAP NIA Priority Water: Pursuant to the White Mountain Apache Tribe Water Rights Quantification Agreement and the White Mountain Apache Tribe Water Rights Quantification Act of 2009 (the Act), the White Mountain Apache Tribe has leased 2,500 acre-feet per year of its NIA Priority CAP water to CAWCD for CAGRD purposes.
 The lease term will begin 30 days after the enforceability date, as defined in Section 12(c) of the Act, and end 100 years thereafter.
-It is anticipated that the enforceability date will occur in 2027 and the water supply will be available beginning in 2028, contingent on Colorado River operating conditions.
+As with the other CAP NIA supplies, this water is not projected to be available for use.